 Fact: While most home improvements add some equity, some are consistently at the top of the heap.
 Another thing those equity champions have in common: They usually require the help of a pro, but the cost can be instantly worth it.

-Based on data gleaned from the NATIONAL ASSOCIATION OF REALTORS®’ “Remodeling Impact Report” (RIR), if these four projects are on your fixer-upper’s list of must-haves, then you may have found your dream equity-builder:
+Based on data gleaned from the “Remodeling Impact Report” (RIR) from the National Association of REALTORS®’, if these three projects are on your fixer-upper’s list of must-haves, then you may have found your dream equity-builder:

-2. Hardwood floors: It costs about $2,500 on average nationally to refinish hardwood floors.
-If you bought a house that already had refinished hardwood floors, you could pay about $2,500 more for the home.
-But if you’re looking at a fixer-upper (at the right price) that needs the floors redone, that’s like getting the floors for free!
+- Hardwood floors: It costs about $3,000 on average nationally to refinish hardwood floors.
+The survey indicates you could recoup 100% of that at resale.
+If you’re looking at a fixer-upper (at the right price) that needs the floors redone, that’s like getting the floors for free!
 New hardwood floors are also a good choice at a cost of about $5,500 to install, and could recoup $5,000 of that at resale.

 Whether you’re a DIY Jedi or content to let the pros handle the remodel, if your patience is shorter than your potential home’s to-do list, a fixer-upper may not be a good choice.